4llysa/AIWinpetition3_5_CGA/README.md

 3. Animation creation\
    Using Blender

-Details can be found in BBCS Prototype_explanations.pptx. https://user-images.githubusercontent.com/59839013/120804948-c877b300-c577-11eb-8e85-7fb1b37612c0.mp4
+Details can be found in BBCS Group 5 Prototype + Explanations.pdf and code can be found at Media Pipe BBCS 2021.ipynb https://user-images.githubusercontent.com/59839013/120804948-c877b300-c577-11eb-8e85-7fb1b37612c0.mp4

-## Pitch Video + Demonstration
-to be added